-Network Infrastructure: The County's enterprise-wide data backup system, Virtual Server Environment and Fileshare storage were all expanded in 2022.
-We also refreshed our Primary Microsoft Back End servers and replaced our Core Network Switches.
-In 2022 we will further expand our Backup and Virtual server space and perform an upgrade to our Exchange servers.
-Enterprise Resource Planning (ERP)/Security: The current SAP ERP environment will continue to be maintained until a new system will be decide on in 2023.
+Network Infrastructure: The County's enterprise-wide data backup system, virtual server environment, and fileshare storage were all expanded in 2022.
+Primary Microsoft back end servers were refreshed and core network switches were replaced.
+The backup and virtual server space was expanded and the Exchange servers were upgraded.

+Enterprise Resource Planning (ERP)/Security: The current SAP ERP environment will continue to be maintained until a new system is decided on in 2023.
 A vendor is assisting the County with selecting and implementing an new ERP system that will align better with the County's requirements.
-The county has implemented many security measures.
-In 2022 we expanded our multifactor authentication and our MFD environments.
-In 2023 we plan to implement CASB (Cloud Access Security Broker).
-Office Equipment Refresh & Replacement: in 2022 we replaced our County Wide Voicemail system and continued to provide new PC's and Laptops to departments.
-All MFD's (Copiers) were ordered in 2022 and the deployment will continue into 2023.
-Our phone switches will get memory upgrades to support a software upgrade in 2023.
+The County implemented many security measures in 2022 and expanded the multifactor authentication and multi-function device (MFD) environments.
+In 2023 the County will implement CASB (Cloud Access Security Broker).

+Office Equipment Refresh & Replacement: in 2022 we replaced the countywide voicemail system and continued to provide new PC's and laptops to departments.
+All MFD's (copiers) were ordered in 2022 and the deployment will continue into 2023.
+Phone switches will get memory upgrades to support a software upgrade in 2023.